 Making a rare incursion onto the legit stage, gay-lit icon and lauded nonfiction author Edmund White has penned a surprisingly straightforward two-hander in “Terre Haute.”
-Putting an imaginative spin on the actual interview sessions between Timothy McVeigh and Gore Vidal, the uneven but compelling drama is well served by Christopher Jenkins’ U.S. premiere staging.
+Putting an imaginative spin on the actual interview sessions between Timothy McVeigh and Gore Vidal (both given pseudonyms here), the uneven but compelling drama is well served by Christopher Jenkins’ U.S. premiere staging.
 Hot-button themes and modest production demands should make this script highly attractive to companies seeking attention-getting material.